 We all know we should be drinking plenty of filtered water every day, especially if we’re pregnant or breastfeeding.

-Sometimes, however, the craving of a bubbly soft drink (or soda if you’re from the US) can set in.
+Sometimes, however, the craving for a bubbly soft drink (or soda if you’re from the US) can set in.

 While many of us occasionally give in to a bubbly treat and remain healthy, new research shows that having too much soft drink doubles the risk of a serious health condition.